Here is tree with 3 levels to start your journey as web developer.

 Let's define our expectations.
 Your expectations may differ.

-— new basic tags, can edit the content on ready HTML site, can format the text properly, can insert some embedded thing (youtube, google map), can use git for himself (master, 1 contributor).
+Level 1 — new basic tags, can edit the content on ready HTML site, can format the text properly, can insert some embedded thing (youtube, google map), can use git for himself (master, 1 contributor).
 He can make some simple sites, and it might look good (at his personal computer).
 Not a standalone unit, some guidance required to succeed.

-— plus-minus standalone unit (or standalone for small-medium projects).
+Level 2 — plus-minus standalone unit (or standalone for small-medium projects).
 He can create a fine layout from scratch for a small-medium project, and it will look great in all modern browsers.
 Know how to work with template engines, can use them (if another code is provided).
 Can plan his work well, document what was done and how to use it can estimate time.
 Understand the importantness of code style.
 Understand why grid systems and CSS frameworks exist.
 Can collect required information by himself from designers or from mockups.
 He can interact with small to medium teams.
 He can create branches and pull requests.

-— can design a block system for a big project from scratch.
+Level 3 — can design a block system for a big project from scratch.
 Know how to avoid duplicated code and problems when his code will be used by other developers.
 He can decomposite complex problems and define tasks well.
 He can apply at least one modern methodology (BEM, for example).
 He can make the site blazingly fast.
 Well understanding couple of modern template engines.
 Can create build scripts to automate the CSS/HTML/js combination process.
 Can do code review well and teach other frontenders.

 Exact blocks explanation